harmvv/IOT-Manual/google.IFTT.adafruit.arduino.md

 ```

 11. Place the following code in your Adruino file.
-12. Connect your led strip to D5
+12. Connect your led strip to D5.
-13. This Arduino code works with Neopixel
+13. This code works with multiple libaries, check if you have them installed.
+You can find them at the begin of this tutorial.

 ``` bash